 The wall of the bacterium contains high levels of lipids, and as such does not retain standard bacteriological stains such as Gram stain.
 Despite this characteristic, M. tuberculosis is classified as a Gram-positive bacterium due to the lack of an outer cell membrane.
 The division rate of M. tuberculosis is very slow at up to 20 hours.
 The lipid-rich wall accounts for its capacity to survive in a dry condition for many weeks, and for its virulence.

 Ziehl-Neelsen or acid-fast stains are used.
-M. tuberculosis appears as small round bacilli stained red by acid-fast stain.
+M. tuberculosis appears as small round bacilli stained red by the acid-fast stain.
 Caseating granulomas containing Langhans giant cells (not to be confused with Langerhans cells) is a hallmark.

 M. tuberculosis is transmitted airborne, i.e. by droplet infection.
 M. tuberculosis is a facultative intracellular parasite.
 When inhaled, the organism is taken up by alveolar macrophages.
 Several mechanisms stop macrophages from killing the bacteria, and hence they can multiply unhindered within macrophages.